littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --Rework of Esper trait to match new multi-leader trait format (based on Psychic trait).
 --Changed exp_gain modifiers to match new leader types (typically also added leader levels where appropriate).
 --Changed leader_age to new leader_lifespan_add modifier.
+--Generally substituted "official" for "governor" and "commander" for "admiral" and/or "general" as needed.
 -Updated compat version number.

 v5.7.2 (10/24/23) - Leader Levels -> Exp Gain